Seeed-Studio/Seeed_Arduino_RoundDisplay/README.md

     3.Uncomment a library for display driver

 ## Note

+Please install the dependencies from the Arduino Library Manager.

 If you want to use the TFT_eSPI library for display driving, you must comment out the line `#include <User_Setup.h>` and uncomment the line  `#include <User_Setups/Setup66_Seeed_XIAO_RoundDisplay.h> ` in the "User_Setup_Select.h" file.